ably-labs/ably-airtable-starter-kit/README.md

+This branch is a WIP implementing Hive AI powered profanity filter in the chat.

 ### A fully functional starter kit to store realtime messages from Ably into Airtable via WebHooks

 This project shows how to use [Airtable](https://airtable.com/) to store realtime messages using a group chat app built with [Ably Realtime](https://www.ably.io/).